 Film Hub Scotland

-Film Hub Scotland is a consortium consisting of Scotland’s leading cultural cinemas and film festivals, and its cinema development agency Regional Screen Scotland.
+Film Hub Scotland is led by Scottish Film, a consortium consisting of Scotland’s leading cultural cinemas and film festivals, and its cinema development agency Regional Screen Scotland.
 Collectively these organisations are the principal providers of specialist and independent cinema exhibition and programming in Scotland.